Over time we've recieved many of the same questions via email or social

 blog post.

-The model uses historical data from any
+The model uses historical data

 a very comprehensive database of amateur events that includes most American college golf events, and